mardiros/blacksmith/docs/source/user/authorization.rst

 -------

 ::
-   from aioli import ClientFactory, ConsulDiscovery, HTTPBearerAuthorization
+   from blacksmith import ClientFactory, ConsulDiscovery, HTTPBearerAuthorization

    sd = ConsulDiscovery()
    # By default, every call will have a header